-Many workers, but only a majority for one step, report they have taken other steps to prepare for retirement.
-These include estimating how much income they would need each month in retirement (49 percent).
-Around 4 in 10 workers have planned for an emergency expense in retirement (43 percent), thought about how much money to withdraw from their retirement savings and investments in retirement (39 percent), and calculated how much they would likely need for retirement health expenses (38 percent).
-Half of workers (51 percent) report they have thought how they would occupy their time in retirement (Figure 5).
+Many workers report they have taken other steps to prepare for retirement.
+These include 49 percent who reported they estimated how much income they would need each month in retirement and 47 percent who planned for an emergency expense in retirement.
+Around 4 in 10 workers have thought about how much money to withdraw from their retirement savings and investments in retirement (42 percent) and calculated how much they would likely need for retirement health expenses (41 percent).
+Nearly 6 in 10 workers (56 percent) report they have thought about how they would occupy their time in retirement (Figure 5).